Afghanistan Crisis Appeal

 - nearly half of all children under five are expected to face acute malnutrition

-Due to the ongoing instability and conflict, the number of civilian casualties and the number of newly displaced people continues to rise.
+Due to years of instability and conflict, the number of civilian casualties and the number of newly displaced people are high.
 The human toll of the conflict is immense, particularly for women and children.

 When families flee they often have no choice but to escape quickly, with very few or no possessions and leaving behind the livelihoods upon which they rely.
 In search of safety, families are left without access to food, shelter and essential items we take for granted.